DSchndr/bios/APXD1-DM/readme.md

 Plug a SPI Programmer into the SPI header near the SPI chip

-Flash image and enjoy your unlocked bios :)
+Flash redwood_dschndr_ulk.bin image and enjoy your unlocked bios with all (advanced) tabs :)

 # Stuck in Main/... tab?
 Press escape and you will get into the File Tab